 This innovative school in Shinjuku offers flexible and communicative Japanese classes.
 Group classes have a maximum of 8 students, and courses start every Monday year-round.
-GenkiJACS was voted the Star World Language School for 2016, 2018 and 2019.
-Courses include multiple traditional culture and pop culture activities each week, to make the most of your time in Japan.
+GenkiJACS was voted the Star World Language School for 2016, 2018, 2019 and 2020.
+Courses include cultural activities, conversation course and a summer program aimed at younger students, all to make the most of your time in Japan.
 They also offer online group and private lessons for those students wanting to try the school before taking the step to travel to Japan.

 Japan Switch Shinjuku

 Japan Switch is one of the lowest cost options in Tokyo with 3000 yen private lessons and 3000 yen 100 minute group lessons.
 They are open on weekdays from morning to noon and focus on conversational lessons to help students improve their speaking as fast as possible.
 They also offer self-study support and monthly events for students.

 Shinjuku Japanese Language Institute